Monday, November 14, 2016

 Elizabeth Taylor as Cleopatra

 This nice arrangement would have worked well if not for the moon.
-The moon was a very important deity, well venerated in many societies.
-The moon did not have the same cycle like the sun.
-We know now that the solar cycle is a 30.4 days while the moon cycle is about 29.53 days.
+The moon was a very important deity well venerated in many societies.
+The moon did not have the same cycle as the sun.
+We know now that the solar cycle is 30.4 days while the moon cycle is about 29.53 days.
 So, there is a shift of an average of a day for each successive month.
 The two celestial calendars needed to be corrected.
 There were many attempts to align the two cycles.
-Again, about 499 B.C. the Babylonians came up with a plan.
-On a period of 19 years, the third, fifth, eighth, eleventh, thirteenth, sixteenth and nineteenth year had an extra month.
+Again, about 499 B.C., the Babylonians came up with a plan.
+In a period of 19 years, the third, fifth, eighth, eleventh, thirteenth, sixteenth, and nineteenth years had an extra month.

-Another idea we inherited from Babylonians was the division of a month in a seven-day period, each of the periods ending with an "evil day", to please the goods.
-The days were named after the seven planets that, opposed to the stars, appeared to change position.
+Another idea we inherited from the Babylonians was the division of a month into seven seven-day periods, each ending with an "evil day" to please the goods.
+The days were named after the seven planets that, unlike the stars, appeared to change position.

-The division of a day in 24 hours seems to come from Egypt, but later, the Babylonians, started to divide an hour in periods of 30s and 60s which came to us as seconds and minutes.
-The Babylonians were very good astronomers and their knowledge spread around the Orient and Occident, reaching China and Indian, Greece and Rome.
+The division of a day into 24 hours seems to come from Egypt, but later, the Babylonians started to divide an hour into periods of 30s and 60s, which came to us as seconds and minutes.
+The Babylonians were very good astronomers, and their knowledge spread around the Orient and Occident, reaching China and India, Greece, and Rome.

 The Romans and their calendar

-At the time Julius Caesar change the Roman calendar, in 45 B.C., the time in ancient Rome was somewhat out of control.
-The time before his reform were also called "the years of confusion".
+When Julius Caesar changed the Roman calendar in 45 B.C., time in ancient Rome was somewhat out of control.
+The years before his reform were also called "the years of confusion."

 Christopher Plummer as Julius Caesar

 At first, Rome had a 10-month calendar that began in March.
 Numa, the second king of Rome, introduced 2 more months.
-In time the Romans produced a 24-year cycle with about 355 days/year and leap years of 277 or 278 days, coming to an average of 365.4 days per year in a cycle.
+In time, the Romans produced a 24-year cycle with about 355 days/year and leap years of 277 or 278 days, averaging 365.4 days per year in a cycle.
 Pretty good.
 But why would they change it?
 The reason was political.
-Numa also appointed the Pontiffs Maximus (the great priest) to take care of the calendar and correct it, adding the intercalary months when needed.
+Numa also appointed the Pontiff Maximus (the great priest) to correct the calendar, adding the intercalary months when needed.
 The pontiffs were also involved in politics.
-A magistrate position in Rome lasted 1 year so the pontiffs could make it shorter or longer, according with their interests, by adding or omitting the intercalary months.
+A magistrate position in Rome lasted 1 year, so the pontiffs could make it shorter or longer, according to their interests, by adding or omitting the intercalary months.

-By the time Caesar became dictator in Rome (46 B.C.), the calendar was drifting so far away that the crossing of the Rubicon did not take place in January 10, 49 B.C. but earlier in mid-autumn.
-He started by lengthening the year of 46 B.C. introducing the month that had been missing during the " years of confusion".
-With the help of astronomer Sosigenes of Alexandria (little is known about him) Caesar regulated the calendar: a year had 365 days, divided into 12 months, with a leap day added every 4 years to the month of February.
-Every year begun in January, the month that magistrates took office in Rome.
+By the time Caesar became dictator in Rome (46 B.C.), the calendar was drifting so far away that the crossing of the Rubicon did not take place on January 10, 49 B.C., but earlier in mid-autumn.
+He started by lengthening the year 46 B.C., introducing the month that had been missing during the " years of confusion."
+With the help of astronomer Sosigenes of Alexandria (little is known about him), Caesar regulated the calendar: a year had 365 days, divided into 12 months, with a leap day added every 4 years to the month of February.
+Every year began in January, the month that magistrates took office in Rome.
 This is the calendar we are using today.

 Later reforms of the calendar